-Corks Special Instructions See Alternatives Corks are too small for curbside recycling, so they need to be recycled through cork-specific programs.
+Corks Alternative ways to recycle Special Instructions Corks are too small for curbside recycling, so they need to be recycled through cork-specific programs.
 The following local stores have dropboxes for cork recycling: Sones Cellars334-B Ingalls Street | Santa Cruz, CA 95060 Whole Foods1710 41st Avenue | Capitola, CA 95010 BevMo!
-1181820 41st Avenue, Suite A | Capitola, CA 95010 Find more recycling locations under Alternative Ways to Recycle below.
-Plastic Corks: Too Small to Recycle Many synthetic corks are made out of plastic, but unfortunately are too small to be recovered by sorting equipment, so they go in the trash.
+1181820 41st Avenue, Suite A | Capitola, CA 95010 Plastic corks are too small to be recycled, so they go in the trash.
+Find more recycling locations under Alternative Ways to Recycle below.
 Composting Natural Corks You can compost natural corks, but they will take a long time to break down unless you break them up into small pieces first, or even better, run them through a blender.
 Alternative Ways to Recycle CFCA Dropboxes The Cork Forest Conservation Alliance collects and recycles natural corks in dropboxes in many Whole Foods stores, as well as other retailers.
 Find a dropbox here.
 ReCORK Recycling Program ReCORK collects natural corks so they can be reused in packaging and products such as cork shoes.
-If you have 15lbs of cork or more, mail them in with a free shipping label.
+If you have 15 lbs of cork or more, mail them in with a free shipping label.
 Or find a nearby dropbox.
+CorkClub Recycling CorkClub is a sustainability initiative funded by WidgetCo, a leader in wine cork recycling and upcycling.
+Mail in both natural and synthetic wine corks in shipments of 5 lbs (or 500 wine corks, or 800 cubic inches).
+For each natural wine cork received, WidgetCo donates to forest and ocean conservation non-profits, and synthetic wine corks are recycled.
 Ways to Reuse Hydrate Your Plants Break up a wine cork and add the pieces to the soil of your potted plants to reduce the rate of water evaporation during hot summer days.
-Did You Know?
-Harvesting Cork Actually Saves Cork Trees The myth of the endangered cork tree has become so popular that consumers have made a major switch to buying wine bottles that don’t use cork stoppers.
-But it’s the switch that’s actually harmful: cork trees are renewable, and cork forests support a high level of biodiversity.
-Without interest in the cork industry, these forests aren’t being protected.
-The World Wildlife Fund recommends always purchasing wine with natural cork stoppers.
-Find out more about the effort to save cork trees.